Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ### Locks

-The locks provider can be added as a `resource` to the resource template directly.
+The locks extension can be added as a `resource` to the resource template directly.

 ```bicep
 @allowed([